Astragalus gummifer

-Astragalus gummifer (tragacanth, gum tragacanth milkvetch), is a small woody evergreen shrub, with a typical height and spread of 30 cm at maturity, indigenous to western Asia, specifically Iraq and Turkey.
+Astragalus gummifer (tragacanth, gum tragacanth milkvetch), is a small woody evergreen shrub, with a typical height and spread of 30 cm at maturity, indigenous to western Asia, specifically Iran, Iraq and Turkey.
 This nitrogen fixing plant bears hermaphroditic flowers, which are bee-pollinated.
 It has many medical, culinary, and material uses.

 Tragacanth gum

 Astragalus gummifer produces special exudate gums that act as a natural defense mechanism for the shrub.
 Research has shown the function of these gums to service plants of semiarid environments, released when the bark of the shrub gets damaged in order to cover the wound to prevent infection and dehydration.
-The gum originally an aqueous solution dries into hardened lumps when it comes into contact with air and sunlight.
+The gum, originally an aqueous solution, dries into hardened lumps when it comes into contact with air and sunlight.

 Distribution

-Astragalus gummifer is native to temperate regions of Western Asia centralized in Iraq, Iran, Lebanon, Syria, and Turkey but also found in Afghanistan, Pakistan, and Russia.
+Astragalus gummifer is native to temperate regions of Western Asia centralized in Iran, Iraq, Lebanon, Syria, and Turkey but also found in Tajikastan, Afghanistan, Pakistan, and Russia.

 Habitat and Ecology

 Astragalus gummifer finds dry sub-alpine slopes and valleys habitable typically 1200–2600 metres below the tree line in Iraq.
 The shrub grows in highlands and deserts.
 The shrub tolerates a pH range between 3.2 and 7.8 and temperatures as low as -5 to -10 Celsius.
 Standard environment consists of low water supply, full sun, no shade, and well-drained sandy/loamy soil.
 The plant adheres to a perennial life cycle (living for more than two years) and is an evergreen retaining its leaves throughout all seasons.
 Plant also known to have symbiotic relationship with soil bacteria, which fix nitrogen used by the plant.